International Film & Media

 Course Description

-This 300-level conversation course develops communicative competencies in Spanish through the critical analysis of Spanish and Latin American films.
-Centered on themes of social justice, the curriculum addresses issues such as economic inequality, undocumented migration, gender oppression, racism, and the marginalization of Black and Indigenous communities throughout the Spanish-speaking world.
+This 300-level conversation course develops communicative competence in Spanish through the critical analysis of Spanish and Latin American films.
+Centered on themes of social justice, the curriculum explores issues such as economic inequality, migration, gender oppression, racism, and the marginalization of Black and Indigenous communities throughout the Spanish-speaking world.

-Students engage in dynamic, discussion-based learning, with sessions divided evenly among in-class conversations, instructor-guided teletandem exchanges in a computer lab, and student-initiated off-campus interactions.
-This blended structure fosters both linguistic immersion and transcultural engagement.
+Students participate in a blended learning environment that combines classroom discussion, instructor-guided teletandem exchanges in a computer lab, and student-initiated interactions beyond the classroom.
+This structure promotes both linguistic development and intercultural engagement.

-A central feature of the course is a virtual exchange with EFL students in Mexico, designed to support reciprocal language learning and intercultural dialogue.
-To scaffold success, students use bilingual, film-specific vocabulary lists that equip them to discuss complex social themes with clarity and nuance.
+A central component of the course is a virtual exchange with EFL students in Mexico, designed to support reciprocal language learning and cross-cultural dialogue.
+To facilitate meaningful communication, students use bilingual, film-specific vocabulary resources that enable them to discuss complex social issues with increasing confidence and sophistication.

 Todo sobre mi madre